2024 Kansas Democratic presidential primary

-The 2024 Kansas Democratic presidential primary took place on March 19, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-39 delegates to the Democratic National Convention will be allocated to presidential candidates.
-The contest was held alongside Arizona, Illinois, and Ohio.
+The 2024 Kansas Democratic presidential primary took place on March 19, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside three other states.
+33 delegates to the Democratic National Convention were allocated to presidential candidates in a closed primary, with 6 additional unpledged delegates.
+The contest was the first state-run presidential primary in the history of Kansas and was held on the same day as the primaries of Arizona, Illinois, and Ohio.

-President Biden won in a landslide, though None of the names shown did win three small counties and 10.3% of the vote.
-The counties that None of the names shown won were Ness, Rawlins, and Sheridan counties.
-Kansas City activist groups, including the Palestinian-led group Al-Hadaf KC and Free Palestine KC, encouraged voters to mark the option 'None of the names shown' as a protest vote against the Biden administration’s handling of the war between Israel and Hamas.
-In Greeley County, there was a tie between Joe Biden, None of the names shown, and Marianne Williamson.
+President Joe Biden won all delegates in a landslide, but over 10% of the voters opted to choose the option None of the names shown, which also won three small counties Ness, Rawlins, and Sheridan.
+Kansas City activist groups for the Uncommitted National Movement, including the Palestinian-led group Al-Hadaf KC and Free Palestine KC, encouraged to choose 'None of the names' as a protest vote against the Biden administration’s handling of the war between Israel and Hamas.
+In Greeley County, there was a tie (of three votes cast) between Joe Biden, None of the names shown, and Marianne Williamson.